TAKE ON HUGHENDEN MANOR.

 Is the spectator area wheelchair accessible/suitable for pushchairs?

 Yes with limitations.
 Please visit the venue's website for more details (under 'Facilities and access'): https://www.nationaltrust.org.uk/hughenden

-Unfortunately, due to the nature of the venue there will be no parking at the event.
+Please note that due to the nature of the venue there will be no parking at the event site.

 The race will start at 9.30am.

 Please arrive 45 minutes before the start.
 You will need your running number that will be sent to you in the post prior to your event.

 Before the race starts there will be a short warm up and safety briefing.

 This route is predominantly through uneven, winding forest paths with lots of exposed tree roots so strong, supportive running shoes are essential.

 There are some hills which can get wet and muddy so trail shoes will help if you have them.